-The installment payments must include estimates of regular corporate income tax, environmental tax, and, for foreign corporations, the tax on gross transportation income, although not all of these taxes are reported through Form 1120.
+The installment payments must include estimates of regular corporate income tax and, for foreign corporations, the tax on gross transportation income, although not all of these taxes are reported through Form 1120.
+(Although some of these other taxes are reported on forms other than the 1120 series, they may require similar estimated payments through regular deposits of taxes throughout the year.)
 To avoid a penalty, corporations must calculate the installment payments based on at least 25% of the lesser of (i) the tax shown on the current tax return, or (ii) the prior year's tax liability, provided that the tax liability was a positive amount in the prior year and that such year consisted of 12 months.
 However, corporations with taxable income of at least $1 million (before use of NOLs or capital loss carryforwards) in any of the three preceding years may not calculate the installment based payment on the prior year's tax liability, except in determining the first installment payment.
 Instead, such corporations must calculate the installment payments based on the tax shown on the current year’s tax return.

-In 2017, corporations with $1 billion or more in assets were required to make estimated tax payments in the months of July, August, or September in varying amounts.
-That special rule was applicable for payments in 2017, but will not be applicable for payments in 2018 and 2019.
+In 2017, corporations with $1 billion or more in assets were required to make estimated tax payments in the months of July, August, or September in varying amounts (although not altering the overall amount required to be paid in for the year.
+That special rule was applicable for payments in 2017, but was not applicable for payments in 2018 and 2019.
 However, in 2020, these same corporations will be required to make estimated tax payments in varying amounts.

 The annualized income installment is the product of the tax on the corporation’s taxable income for the corresponding portion of the tax year on an annualized basis, and reduced by all prior required installments for the tax year.
 A corporation can choose between using the standard monthly periods or either of two optional monthly periods.
 An election to use either of the two optional monthly periods is effective only for the year of election.
 The election must be made on or before the date required for the first installment payment.
 Adjusted seasonal installments may be used only if the average of the corporation's taxable income for the same six-month period in the three preceding years was 70% or more of annual taxable income.